wso2/docs-open-banking/en/docs/develop/gateway-error-handling.md

     obapiRequestContext.addContextProperty(GatewayConstants.ERROR_STATUS_PROP, “500”);
     ```

     b.
-Update the custom `errorPayload` property of `OBAPIRequestContext`/`OBAPIResponseContext` with the custom error
+Update the custom `errorPayload` property of `OBAPIRequestContext`/`OBAPIResponseContext` with a custom error
     message.
 For example:

     ``` java